 Sharks: The Landlord.
 The Men In Grey Suits.
 Bitey.
 Grey.
 Also gray.
 See Fish.

-Swedes: Either butterfly nut-case Sylvain Estadieu’s fiancée, Great Greta, or a type of elitist swim goggle.
+Swedes: Either English Channel butterfly nut-case Sylvain Estadieu’s wife, Great Greta, or a type of elitist swim goggle.
 Depending on your geographical location and preference.
 We all know Sylvain’s preference, right?
+Right?
 Right?

 Swugly: “Swimming yourself ugly”, the usual post-swim appearance of Channel swimmers.
 See Bloating.
 Term courtesy of Cae Tolman.